-- Anti-inflammatory medications such as ibuprofen (Advil[®] or Motrin[®]), naproxen (Aleve[®]) or Aspirin[®]. - Over-the-counter products such as dimenhydrinate (Gravol®) - Natural health products such as St. John's Wort - Supplements such as vitamin C - Grapefruit juice - Alcoholic drinks - Tobacco - All other drugs, such as marijuana or cannabis (medical or recreational)
+- Anti-inflammatory medications such as ibuprofen (Advil[®] or Motrin[®]), naproxen (Aleve[®]) or Aspirin[®]. - Over-the-counter products such as dimenhydrinate (Gravol[®]) - Natural health products such as St. John's Wort - Supplements such as vitamin C - Grapefruit juice - Alcoholic drinks - Tobacco - All other drugs, such as marijuana or cannabis (medical or recreational)

-What to do if you feel unwell, have pain, a headache or a fever
+What should I do if I feel unwell, have pain, a headache or a fever?